RainbowMiner/RainbowMiner/README.md

 - **Title**: Title for autocreate, make sure it contains %algorithm% or %algorithmex% or %display%, and %rigid% (values will be substituted like that: %algorithm% with algorithm, %algorithmex% with algorithm plus coin info if needed, %coininfo% with eventual coin info, %display% with MRR specific display title, %rigid% with an unique rigid, %workername% with the workername, %type% with either CPU or GPU, %typecpu% with CPU or empty, %typegpu% with GPU or empty)";Description="Description for autocreate, %workername% will be substituted with rig's workername.
 Make sure you add [%workername%] (including the square brackets!) [default=%algorithmex% mining with RainbowMiner rig %rigid%]
 - **Description**: Description for autocreate, %workername% will be substituted with rig's workername.
 Make sure you add [%workername%] (including the square brackets!) [default=Autostart mining with RainbowMiner (https://rbminer.net) on Windows.
 This rig is idle and will activate itself, as soon, as you rent it. [%workername%]]

+##### Hints:
-Set "EnableAutoUpdate" to "1", to enable automatic updates of price/hash and minhours
+- set `"EnableAutoUpdate": "1",`, to enable automatic updates of price/hash and minhours

-Set "EnableAutoCreate" to "1", to enable automatic creation of profitable rigs on MRR (this feature is not yet activated)
+- set `"EnableAutoCreate": "1",`, to enable automatic creation of profitable rigs on MRR
+- the MRR suggested prices will be enabled, if `"EnableAutoPrice": "1",`
+- the MRR adjust % value is set by `"AutoPriceModifierPercent": "-10",`, (in this example it's -10%)
+- the price adjust % can be set per algorithm in algorithms.config.txt `"MRRPriceModifierPercent": "-10",`
+- the MRR minimum price will be automatically set, if `"EnableMinimumPrice": "1",` (recommended!)
+- if MRR suggested prices are disabled (`"EnableAutoPrice": "0",`)
+  - the rig's will set to your rig's average profit x `"PriceFactor"`, exactly
+  - if `"PriceBTC"` is set to a value greater than 0, the rig's price will be set to exactly this value.

-Remark:
+##### Remark:
 - to (dis-)allow the CPU rigs: add `<yourrigworkername>cpu`, e.g. if your workername is "RainbowMiner", use "RainbowMinercpu"
 - to (dis-)allow the all-GPU rig: add `<yourrigworkername>`, e.g. if your workername is "RainbowMiner", use it :)
 - to (dis-)allow device groups: add the workername(s), that you have given your device groups in devices.config.txt (parameter `"Worker"`)
+- to avoid miners crashing at the end of a rental, the MRR pools will be preset with my default donation pools.
+These will be used for some seconds at the end of the rentals, when the renter's pool finally goes offline, before the current RainbowMiner round is finished.
+You may change these to your likes, or leave them like they are and support my work with some seconds of your rig's time.

 ### How can I quickly copy my current configuration to a new rig?